 - Load the smoker with a mixture of hickory and apple wood or your favorite woods for smoking brisket.

-- Add the kosher salt, black pepper, garlic powder, onion powder, sweet paprika, cumin, and sumac to a small bowl.
+- In a small bowl, add the kosher salt, black pepper, garlic powder, onion powder, sweet paprika, cumin, and sumac.

 *For added heat, add cayenne pepper (to taste) to the dry rub. - Thoroughly mix the dry rub seasonings together.